ArduPilot/ardupilot_wiki/plane/source/docs/servo-functions.rst

 ==========================================

 In addition to the function, each servo output also has parameters to control the servo throw, the trim and servo reversal.
-Normally, no adustment is needed, but can be modified to match your servo's capabilities and range.
+Normally, no adjustment is needed, but can be modified to match your servo's capabilities and range.
 While these values can be used to adjust throw and trim center of a flying surface, it is best to do so mechanically. :ref:`SERVO_AUTO_TRIM<SERVO_AUTO_TRIM>` can be used to fine adjust the TRIM value automatically in flight, instead of manually changing the mechanical trim.
 NEVER try to trim a plane with the transmitter trims as this will destroy the RC Calibration values (See :ref:`common-radio-control-calibration`).